Perfection Was My Illusion

 Truthfully speaking, I didn’t feel good enough.

-I finally found courage to step out.
+I finally found the courage to step out.
 I was going to share my story.
 I was ready to walk towards my mountain.
 Goals felt insurmountable.
-Even so, I made a firm decision to move beyond a mindset of ‘One Day.’
+Even so, I made a firm decision to move beyond a mindset of one day.

 My journey was anything but straight.
 I battled feelings of insecurity and doubt along the way.
 Still, I was determined to find my way.

-Although I had taken a step, I was still hiding under a lamp shade.
+Although I had taken a step, I was still hiding under a lampshade.
 There were times when I wanted to take a leap of faith.
-Each and every time I tried, perfection reared its ugly head.
+Every time I tried, perfection reared its ugly head.
 I wasn’t quite ready to let my light shine.

 Yes, my intentions were good.
 I wanted to help others.
-I truly wanted to make a difference in the world.
+I genuinely wanted to make a difference in the world.
 A passion to find purpose was strong.